zinzloun/TLS_redirect/README.md

   - IP 192.168.1.7 that acts as public interface
   - IP 10.0.2.5 that acts as internal interface

-Here install Stunell and configure to forward the traffic to the attacker machine using netcat.
+Install Stunell and configure to forward the traffic to the attacker machine using netcat.
 I will skip the part about how to create a self signed certificate, just browse the web.
 The configuration is self explanatory:
   ```
   sudo apt install stunnell4
   cat /etc/stunnel/stunnel.conf